 5. Do something about your yipping dogs.
 Seriously.

+5.)
+Don't scar and/or traumatize little kids.
+Do I really have to explain?
+If you must scare little ones dress as Santa.
 6.)
 Just like all the other holidays consider this an opportunity to warp it and make it your own.
 Have a theme, push your philosophies whatever.
 This could be as simple as handing out toothbrushes or popcorn instead of candy.
 Halloween more than any other holiday fits everyone.
 So you hate yard work, great you have a spooky trash hole, so you like to be the best go ahead and hand out full size candy bars it gives our journey through the neighborhood natural highs and lows.
 Of course if you hand my child religious propaganda I will toilet paper your house but that's just part of the magic of Halloween.

 7.)
 Be traditional.
 I still remember specific houses on my childhood trick-or-treating route by what they did at Halloween.
 There was an old lady who spent thirty minutes shuffling to the door with a cookie tray of stickers and then patiently waited while children chose their favorite to take home.
 One guy had a HUGE pumpkin in his window every year and used a sound system to make it talk to the kids.
 We all looked forward to it every year.